-Protected agriculture – cultivation of high-value vegetables and other horticultural crops in greenhouses – allows farmers to grow cash crops on small plots in marginal, water-deficient areas where traditional cropping is not viable.
+Protected agriculture – the cultivation of high-value vegetables and other horticultural crops in greenhouses – allows farmers to grow cash crops on small plots in marginal, water-deficient areas where traditional cropping is not viable.

-- Large increases in yield, produce quality and revenue
+- Large increases in yield, produce quality, and revenue

 - High water productivity, saving significant amounts of water

-- Year-round production, allowing farmers to take advantage of market seasonality and higher prices
+- Year-round production, allowing farmers to take advantage of market seasonality and higher prices.

 Other innovations have also been developed to reduce the cost of highly efficient but expensive greenhouse cultivation methods such as hydroponics.